Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Colombia's networks, KYC position, currency, capital and region on this page is sourced below.
-Brand plan pricing is checked per brand and stays pending until then.
+Brand plan pricing is sourced per brand where the brand publishes it.
 All sources retrieved 30 May 2026.

 1. [1] Opensignal, Colombia Mobile Network Experience Report, January 2025, retrieved 30 May 2026.
 Names the four national operators Claro, Movistar, Tigo and WOM; Claro leads 5G availability.